Madhavi96/library-frontend/README.md

 ## API Integration

 - The frontend communicates with the backend API running at http://localhost:8080.
 The backend repository is available at https://github.com/Madhavi96/library-backend.
 - Make sure your backend server is running before using the frontend.
+- The book covers are fetched from the archive https://openlibrary.org/dev/docs/api/covers

 ## Contributing